How to prepare for a cross-country move?

 Start with decluttering

 This is not a fun thing to do.
-But it can save you quite some time and money and what’s more, it can help you to start living a new way.
+But it can save you quite some time and money and help you prepare your long-distance moving budget.
+Also, it can help you to start living a new way.

 Declutter to save money